sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 *The Better Option*: Pick the lowest value of *l* **such that it maximizes the value of *r***

-In the Phoenix Project, the company stops all projects to focus on improving the way they work.
-Following this, they are able to deliver and meet all of their deadlines and successfully deliver the previously doomed project.
-How would we demonstrate that this is in fact the optimal approach to take?
-We already have the tools to do so above!

 Let's do an example.

 If we set *l* = 30% and *r* = 20%, then we will find the area between the curves, that is the total initial lost productivity, is ~0.8146 (confirm [here](https://www.desmos.com/calculator/softsyrau5))